Vikuuu/Medius-Technologies-Private-Limited/README.md

 ## Objective

 The objective of this project is to create a Django-based web page that allows users to upload an Excel/CSV file.
-The uploaded file is processed to generate a summary report that groups the data by state and DPD (Days Past Due).
+The uploaded file is processed to generate a summary report that groups the data by state and DPD.
 The summary report is then displayed on the web page.

 ## Project Structure